Strictly Come Dancing announces latest celebrity joining line-up for 2022

-Ellie Simmonds has has been named as the sixth celebrity dancing contestant who will take part in this year’s edition of Strictly Come Dancing.
+Matt Goss has has been named as the eight celebrity dancing contestant who will take part in this year’s edition of Strictly Come Dancing.

-Anderson will be part of an all-male partnership in the forthcoming series.
+Anderson will be part of an all-male partnership in the forthcoming series on the BBC.

-Marsh and Mellor were revealed to be among the cast for this year’s Strictly, on BBC Breakfast this week.

-Anderson and Adams both revealed they were taking part on Friday (5 August).

 The show, which sees professional dancers teach famous faces how to perform a variety of Latin and ballroom dances, is set to return to BBC One in September, and this year’s series will be the 20th.